Residential Water Heater Services

 - No hot water or fluctuating water heat: Obviously if you have no hot water, it’s a pretty clear sign that something is wrong, but even fluctuating water temperature can be an indicator that it’s time for repair.
 This is usually a sign that something is amiss with the heating elements.

 - Strange noises: A few small noises from your water heater are to be expected, as it will make noise as it heats the water.
-However, if you hear loud noises, including popping, banging, or cracking, your system likely needs a flush to remove mineral deposits that are forcing the heater to work harder than it needs to.
+However, if you hear loud noises, including popping, banging, or cracking, your system likely needs a flush to remove mineral deposits that are forcing the water heaters to work harder than it needs to.

-- Strange smell: If your hot water has a strange smell or taste, it’s time to call a professional.
+- Strange smell: If your Centennial CO hot water has a strange smell or taste, it’s time to call a professional.
 There could be corrosion somewhere, or the coating on the inside of your tank may be flaking off, both of which are serious problems.